 During a code, knowing where your supplies are located on your crash cart is just as important as having everything necessary.
-Navigating your way through a hectic code is much easier when you have an organized system for your crash cart.
+Navigating your way through a hectic code is much easier when you have the right items and an organized system for your crash cart.
 Here are some tips.

 Keep the Big Things Outside and Accessible